kodecocodes/swift-algorithm-club/Linked List/README.markdown

       }
 ```

-But that doesn't feel very Swifty too me.
+But that doesn't feel very Swifty to me.
 We might as well make use of Swift's built-in support for unwrapping optionals.
 You'll see a bunch of these kinds of loops in the code that follows.

 > **Note:** If we kept a tail pointer, `last` would simply do `return tail`.
 But we don't, so it has to step through the entire list from beginning to the end.
 It's an expensive operation, especially if the list is long.